 Who files?

-Quick recap: Form 1095‑C answers the question, “Did the large employer offer affordable, compliant coverage?”
-Form 1095‑B answers, “Who was actually covered, and for which months?”
-Depending on your circumstances you may receive one form, both, or neither, and you should retain whichever you receive with your annual tax records.
+Quick recap: Form 1095‑C answers the question, "Did the large employer offer affordable, compliant coverage?"
+Form 1095‑B answers, "Who was actually covered, and for which months?"
+Depending on your circumstances you may receive one form, both, or neither.

 Frequently Asked Questions